 South Pointe Park is so much more than just a beach, it is a destination.
 Downtown Miami and Fisher Island are visible from the park.
 When you're not gazing at the skyline, then you can use the walking trails, picnic and barbecue areas.
 There is even an off-leash dog park.
 This park has everything including a small water playground and jungle gym for kids.
 It really is a family friendly beach destination.
 Bathrooms can be found in the park and along the beach boardwalk, as well as water fountains.
 Plenty of shaded areas are available.

 South Beach Activities

 We did not see any cruise ships sail by South Beach that day, but we saw them in the port when driving into Miami from I-95.
 No shortage of yachts though!
 Jet Ski rentals and tours will take you by popular attractions.
 Due to the Gulf Stream fishing in Miami Beach waters can be amazing without going out very far.
+Don't forget to check out the South Beach pier.
 There are also many land-based tours available via biking and Segway.
 Some are guided.
 Walking tours will help you enjoy the history of South Beach and see the Art Deco district.
 Espanola Way is another historic district in the heart of South Beach.
 The food, drink and fun are worth exploring.
 No vehicles are allowed.
 It is for walking only.

 South Beach Restaurant